-Because the U.S. does not issue national identification cards, many people use DMV issued driver’s licenses as standard forms of I.D.
-For those individuals that cannot or do not want to drive, states offer an I.D. card has the same security and identification features as a license but does not extend to driving privileges.
+Because the U.S. does not issue national identification cards, many people use DMV issued driver’s licenses as their standard form of I.D.
+For those individuals that cannot or do not want to drive, states offer an I.D. card that has the same security and identification features as a license but does not extend to driving privileges.
 State I.D. cards can often be obtained from the same state agency that issues driver's licenses.
 Many state I.D. cards may also qualify as a REAL I.D. for domestic air travel.

-Anyone of any age may apply for an ID card, including children and seniors.
-To obtain a state I.D. card, most states require the following:
+Anyone of any age may apply for an I.D. card, including children and seniors.
+To obtain a state I.D. card, most state DMVs require the following:

 Requirements and regulations vary by state, so consult your state’s DMV for more information.